Stereotypic Movement Disorder: Symptoms, Types, and Treatment

 SMD Symptoms in Adulthood

-What Increases the Risk of Stereotypic Movement Disorder?
+Risk Factors of Stereotypic Movement Disorder

 Here are a few factors that can enhance the risk of developing Stereotypic Movement Disorder.